-Weak soils are very abundant in Florida!
+Weak soils are very abundant in Florida and Georgia!
 Some of these lands have been undisturbed for millions of years.
 Once development begins on some of these loose soils, structural failure is almost certainly inevitable.
-Upon building a structure, these soils begin to slowly compact against the weight of the structure and sometimes they need help in supporting the newly introduced loads to eliminate settlement.
+Upon building a structure, these soils begin to slowly compact against the weight of the structure, and sometimes they need help in supporting the newly introduced loads to eliminate settlement.

 In either case, new or old construction; there is a solution to stiffen and compact these soils: